Ericsson/xcm/README.md

 LTTng support may also be disabled:
 `./configure --disable-lttng`

+XCM may be configured to use the glibc resolver instead of the c-ares
+library:
+`./configure --disable-cares`

+Note: glibc getaddrinfo_a() uses background threads, performs worse than c-ares, and has a tendency to leak memory in some corner cases.

 The 'xcm' command-line tool may be disabled (eliminating the libevent dependency):
 `./configure --disable-xcm-tool`